Bernhard Eisel analyzes his victory at the 2010 edition of Gent-Wevelgem

 Just like everyone else these days, Bernie Eisel is in lockdown.
 Instead of jumping into his new role in retirement with GCN, he’s at home in Austria with his wife and three children, aged five, three, and eight months.

 Eisel, 39, called quits on his racing career at the end of 2019, with an incredible 19-year run with some of the biggest teams in the peloton.
 He raced 19 grand tours and started 47 monuments.
-Eisel made a name for himself as road captain and leadout man extraordinaire, but he also won 16 races.
+Eisel made a name for himself as road captain and leadout man for Marc Cavendish, but he also won 16 races.

 The one that stands out?
 The 2010 Gent-Wevelgem.